sebaeze/RAG-Retrieval-Augmented-Generation/README.md

 #### Semantic Search

 This approach is used for searching in vector dababase leveraging embeddings AI Models.
-The AI model transform text into numerical vector that representation before querying a vector database.
+The AI model transform text into numerical vector representation before querying a vector database.

 Some of the most popular embedding models are:
 | **Model Name**                     | **Description**                                                                 | **Use Cases**                                                                 |